jmichel7/CyclotomicNumbers.jl/README.md

 E(204,131),E(204,143),E(204,155),E(204,167),E(204,179),E(204,191),E(204,203)])
 ```

-If  you `develop` my package it is easy to use the strategy of not lowering or  to use alternate implementations like  sparse vectors or dense vectors, like   `Cyclotomics`  –-  I  prepared  boolean  flags  to  choose  various implementations   in  the  code.
-I  decided  on  the  implementation  with `ModuleElts` and systematic lowering as giving the best results.
+If you `develop` my package it is easy to use the strategy of lowering only on  demand or to use alternate implementations like dense vectors or sparse vectors (like `Cyclotomics`) –- I prepared boolean flags to choose various implementations in the code.
+I choosed the implementation with `ModuleElts` and systematic lowering as giving the best results.

-The main way to build a Cyclotomic number is to use the function `E(n,k=1)` which constructs the `Root1` `ζₙᵏ`, and to make linear combinations of such numbers with integer or rational coefficients.
+The main way to build a Cyclotomic number is to use the function `E(n,k=1)` which   constructs  the  `Root1`  equal  to   `ζₙᵏ`,  and  to  make  linear combinations of such numbers.

 **Examples**